 The term buttermilk refers to a range of fermented dairy drinks.
 However, tradition buttermilk is the only version that contains probiotics and is the leftover liquid from making butter.
 It is sometimes called “grandma’s probiotic.”

 Nature’s Help has three delicious bio-fermented turmeric liquid formulas to try: Original, Wild Berry and Tropical.
 Each 15ml serve contains 99mg of turmeric, 330mg ginger, 300mg of black pepper, PLUS 6 billion good bacteria.

 There are Six strains used in the fermentation process include Lactobacillus acidophilus, Lactobacillus casei, Lactobacillus plantarum, Bifidobacterium, Lactobacillus bulgaricus, Lactobacillus lactis, Lactobacillus fermenti and Saccharomyces boulardii.

-  Scroll down to see our inhouse Naturopath; Mona Hecke, talking about our probiotic liquids.
+Play video to see our inhouse Naturopath; Mona Hecke, talking about our probiotic liquids.

 Please Note: This article is not intended to diagnose, treat, cure, or prevent any disease.

 In pregnant women, infants, and young children, probiotics should be used with caution.